 The Company is exclusively engaged in the business of cement and cement related products.
 As per Ind AS 108 “Operating Segments”, specified under Section 133 of the Companies Act, 2013, there are no reportable business and geographical segment applicable to the Company.
 The company does not hold any non-current assets in foreign countries.

-The Company realizes that risks are inherent & integral part of any business.
-The primary focus is to foresee the unpredictability of financial market & seek to minimize potential adverse effect on its financial performance.
+The Company has a system-based approach to risks management, established policies and procedures and internal controls aimed at ensuring early identification, evaluation and management of key financial risks such as market risk, credit risk and liquidity risk that may arise as a consequence of its business operations as well as its investing and financing activities.
 The Company’s activities are exposed to a variety of financial risks from its operations.
-The Company’s principal financial liabilities includes borrowings, trade payable and other financial liabilities.
+The Company’s principal financial liabilities include borrowings, trade payable and other financial liabilities.
 The main purpose of these financial liabilities is to finance the Company’s assets and operations.
 The Company’s principal financial assets include trade receivables, cash and cash equivalents and other financial assets that are derived directly from its operations.

 The company is exposed to Credit risk, Liquidity risk and Market risk.
 The Company’s senior management oversees the management of these risks and the appropriate financial risk governance framework for the Company is in place.
 The senior management provides assurance that the Company’s financial risk activities are governed by appropriate policies and procedures and that financial risks are identified, measured and managed in accordance with the Company’s policies and risk objectives.
 The Audit Committee and the Board are regularly apprised of these risks every quarter and each such risk and mitigation measures are extensively discussed and the same are summarized below:

 (a) Credit Risk: Credit risk is the risk that counterparty will not meet its obligations under a financial instrument or customer contract, thereby leading to a financial loss.
-The company is exposed to credit risk from its operating activities primarily from trade receivables including deposits with banks and financial institutions and other financial instruments.
+The company is exposed to credit risk from its operating activities primarily from trade receivables and from investing activities including deposits with banks and financial institutions and other financial instruments.

-(b) Liquidity Risk : Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities that are settled by delivering cash or other financial asset.
+(b) Liquidity Risk : Liquidity risk is the risk that the company will not be able to settle or meets its obligation on time or at reasonable price.
 Due to the nature of the underlying business, the company maintains sufficient cash and liquid investments available to meet its obligation.
 Management of the company regularly monitors rolling forecast of the company’s liquidity position and cash and cash equivalents on the basis of expected cash flows.

 The liquidity risk is managed by Company’s financial policy, which aims to ensure the availability of sufficient net funds to meet the company’s financial commitments with minimal additional cost.

 (i) Financial arrangements : The company had access to the working capital facilities from the bank amounting Rs.
 2,500.00 Lacs (Outstanding balance Rs.
-2,374.38 Lacs as at 31st March’2024) which are expiring in one year, subject to the renewal of the same by the banking authorities.
-A part from the working capital facility, company has also following outstanding financial liabilities :
+1,765.55 Lacs as at 31st March’2025) which are expiring in one year, subject to the renewal of the same by the banking authorities.
+A part from the working capital facility, company has also following outstanding financial liabilities:

-Market risk is the risk of loss of future earnings, fair value of future cash flows of a financial instrument that may fluctuate consequent up on changes in market prices.
+Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 It mainly comprises of interest rate risk.
+Financial instruments affected by market risk comprise deposits, investments, trade payables.

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will be impacted because of changes in market interest rate.
-As the company’s borrowings except borrowing from market are fixed rate borrowings; they are carried out at amortised cost and are not subject to interest rate risk as defined in Ind AS 107.
+As the company’s borrowings except borrowing from market and security deposits received from customers are fixed rate borrowings; they are carried out at amortised cost and are not subject to interest rate risk as defined in Ind AS 107.

-As per Section 135 of the Companies Act, 2013, a Corporate Social Responsibility (CSR) committee has been formed by the Company and the amount needs to be spent by the Company for the year is 2% of average net profits for previous three financial years, calculated as per Section 198 of the Companies Act, 2013.
+i) The Company is required to spend Rs.
+19.42 Lacs (Rs.
+13.01 Lacs in March 31, 2024) towards Corporate Social Responsibility i.e. 2% of the average profits for the last three financial years, calculated as per Section 198 of the Companies Act, 2013.
+As approved by the Board of Directors, the Company has spent/contributed Rs.
+23.64 Lacs (Rs.
+16.70 Lacs in March 31, 2024) during the year.
 The nature of CSR activities identified by company are promoting education, sports, Rural development, medical and health facility, water sanitation and social projects.
 All these activities are covered under Schedule VII to the Companies Act, 2013.
-The details of amount spent are:

 ii) The Company do not have any transactions with companies struck off.